steve1316/gfl-reactjs-wiki/README.md

 - **Equipment Index** - filter, search and sort equipment, and see which dolls an exclusive item belongs to.
 - **Enemy Index** - every enemy with its stats, skills and counter tips, plus the Protocol Assimilation units you can capture and field yourself.
 - **Formation Simulator** - place an echelon and a facing enemy squad, apply tile and fairy buffs, and compare damage estimates.
 Share a setup by its link.
-- **Story player** - read the main story in the browser, with the game's own backgrounds, character art and dialogue framing.
+- **Story player** - read the main story and every side campaign in the browser, with the game's own backgrounds, character art, music and sound effects.
 - **Always current** - a daily job picks up new dolls, skins, equipment and art from the game data.

 <p>
   <img src="https://raw.githubusercontent.com/steve1316/gfl-wiki-assets/main/readme/tdoll-index.webp" width="49%" alt="The T-Doll Index with its filters">
   <img src="https://raw.githubusercontent.com/steve1316/gfl-wiki-assets/main/readme/hoc-page.webp" width="49%" alt="A HOC page">
 </p>

-## Roadmap

-- [ ] **Story audio** - the music and sound effects the scripts already call for.
-- [ ] **Event stories** - the side campaigns, memoirs and character stories beyond the main chapters.

 ## Running locally